zhuyjan/WikiSeeker/README.md

 - [ ] Release the RL training code for Refiner.

 ## 🧭 Acknowledgements
 Our code is built upon [EchoSight](https://github.com/Go2Heart/EchoSight) and [DeepRetrieval](https://github.com/pat-jj/DeepRetrieval).
-Thanks for their great work.s
+Thanks for their great work.